snotskie/ttrpg/site/src/monstrosities.md

 All Monstrosities have the Capture Ability.

 **Capture:** When you gain advantage movement, you may move backward on the number line any amount.
 If you do, choose an opponent.
 That opponent then performs a Check where the target is equal to the number of spaces you moved backward.
-If they fail, you non-lethally remove that opponent from the Endeavor and advance toward your objectives, and at the end of subsequent rounds they may attempt this Check again to re-enter the Endeavor.
+If they fail, you non-lethally remove that opponent from the Endeavor and advance toward your objectives.
 Then regardless of the Check's result, the current round immediately ends.
+At the end of subsequent rounds, that opponent may attempt this Check again to re-enter the Endeavor.

 You may also give your Monstrosities any of the following Monstrous Abilities or create your own.
 These Abilities are listed in a rough order from "weakest" to "strongest."